 - Preamble

-- Nature and Scope of the Agreement
+- Objectives nature and scope of the Agreement

-- Political Dialogue
+- Political dialogue

 - Trade

 - Cooperation

-- General Provisions
+- General provisions

-- Institutional Framework
+- Institutional framework

 - Structure and organisation of the negotiations

-- Start and conclusion of negotiations

-- Final Provisions
+- Final provisions

-An important feature of the Agreement is that it will be negotiated on a region-to-region basis in order to provide further impetus to the regional integration process in the Andean Community.
+An important feature of the Agreement is that it will be negotiated on a region-to-region basis in order to provide further impetus to regional integration in Central America.
+This excludes the possibility of negotiation with individual countries.